AbeerVaishnav13/vim-pairs-basic/README.md

 ```

 ## Characters for Pair support
-The following characters are supported for pair completion using vim-pairs-basic plugin.
+The following characters are supported for pair completion using vim-pairs-basic plugin:<br>
 `(`, `{`, `[`, `<`, `'`, `"`, and \`

 ## Usage